 Prophesy about Jesus’ resurrection –

-A prophet is someone who struggles in ways nobody else does.
+A prophet is someone who struggles in ways that nobody else does.
 For example, the

-true prophet has heard from God before his third birthday, and he probably
+true prophet has heard from God before his third birthday.

-The prophet interprets almost everything differently from other people.
-He
+The prophet interprets almost everything differently from other people through

-certain message that he has to share with the Church, like someone who majors
+certain message he wants to share with the Church, things that others have

 (152kb) Witness